-During the coming winter term term I offer the following research topics for master or bachelor theses.
+During the coming term term I offer the following research topics for master or bachelor theses.

 Gamifying Business Meetings: Action based Research in Berlin